 Curly hair needs moisture so conditioning is very important in the routine.
 Once your hair is clean, tap-dry it first before applying the conditioner – this way the hair gets the most out of the treatment.
 Conditioner also helps detangle the hair, so you shouldn’t miss this step if you want to be knot-free.
 Here’s a tip: use your fingers to detangle your curls before going in with a comb.
 It’s gentler and minimises the hair lost when detangling.

-Every now and then pamper your hair with an intense treatment.
-Our Moisture & Shine mask is deeply nourishing and also leaves the hair frizz-free and extra shiny.
+Every now and then pamper your hair with an intense treatment such as one of our silicone free hair masks.
+Our Moisture & Shine mask in particular is deeply nourishing and also leaves the hair frizz-free and extra shiny.

 3. Boost moisture with leave-in products

 Your hair is now clean and conditioned, but it can still use some extra moisture.
 Leave-in products are great for any type of hair, but they are especially recommended for curly hair because they help the curl definition and to tame frizzy hair.
 Our leave-in cream, Moisturizing Day Cream, is not just moisturizing, but it will also make your hair more manageable.
 Apply on damp hair after washing and scrunch the curls with your fingers.

 For hair that’s thicker and needs richer care, like the coily or tight coily type, oil is a great leave-in product.
 Our Natural Oil is a blend of macadamia, avocado and almond oil, all rich and nourishing oils that leave the hair smooth and frizz-free.